Zeng-Shuang/Equity-Quantitative-Finance-Program-Make-Money-in-Stocks/README.md

 Part 2.
 Categorize companies according to their sectors: Industrial, Health Care, Communication Service, IT and Consumer Staples, and find the most profitable companies in each sector.<br />
 Part 3.
 Plot the trend of stock prices of different companies during the last three years sector by sector.<br /> Part 4.
 If go three months back, arrange our saving and maximize&minimize the profit based on the historical prices five years ago (except the recent three months).
 Suppose we have a capital fund ($10000) for starting up, establish strategies (see in Details of Dataset and Models below) and give the analysis.<br />
 Part 5.
-Based on the stock price turning points of different sectors obtained in Part 3, crawling the financial news of Wall Street Journal from 2020-03-17 to 2020-03-24.
-Extracting the news headlines, counting the most frequently occurring words and making word cloud maps.<br />
+Based on the stock price turning points of different sectors obtained in Part 3, crawl the financial news of Wall Street Journal from 2020-03-17 to 2020-03-24.
+Extract the news headlines, count the most frequently occurring words and making word cloud maps.<br />

 ## Dataset
 We will use stock prices dataset of 50 randomly selected S&P 500 companies from https://finance.yahoo.com.
 The dataset contains the raw time-series data(Open, High, Low, Close, and Volume). <br />